What are the most common types of heat recuperators in AHU and how do they work?

 Another vital part of the plate heat exchanger is a bypass with an actuator controlled damper.
 Usually fit in the supply air stream, it is used to direct outdoor air (partially or completely) without passing through the recuperator.

-Plate recuperator
+Plate exchanger

 Rotary recuperators